slinkp/inheritance_talk/slides.rst

 Why is too much inheritance bad?
 --------------------------------

-And what should we do instead?

-*Hint: "Favor Composition Over Inheritance"*

 .. note::

-  I'm going to show a simple contrived example, and then a real-world example of the kinds of problems I'm talking about.
+  I'm going to show a simple contrived example, and a real-world example of the kinds of problems I'm talking about.

   I'm going to show you why they're problems.

+  And what should we do instead?

   I'm going to show you an alternative you may have heard of.
   How many people have heard the phrase "Favor composition over inheritance"?
 How many have not?

-  I'm going to walk you through actually doing it.
+  I'm going to briefly walk you through actually doing it.

 ----